itsatony/go-datarepository/README.md

 # go-datarepository

-`go-datarepository` is a flexible and extensible data repository interface for Go applications.
+go-datarepository is a flexible and extensible data repository interface for Go applications.
 It provides a common interface for various data storage solutions, allowing you to easily switch between different backends or use multiple storage systems in your application.

 ## Version

-v0.3.2
+v0.4.0

 ## Features

 - Generic interface for common data operations (CRUD, List, Search)
 - Support for complex identifiers with the `EntityIdentifier` interface
-- Built-in support for locking mechanisms
+- Built-in support for expiration and atomic operations
 - Publish-Subscribe operations
 - Extensible design for easy addition of new storage backends
+- Plugin system for database-specific optimizations
 - Redis implementation included out-of-the-box with comprehensive key management and validation
 - In-memory implementation for testing and prototyping
 - Factory pattern for easy repository creation and registration